-Attend an orientation to learn about high school equivalency options available to you and how to enroll in our high school and GED® preparation classes!
+Attend an Information and Enrollment Session to learn about high school equivalency options available to you and how to enroll in our high school and GED® preparation classes!

 - Theme based courses to build skills in math, reading, and writing as needed for the GED® or high school diploma programs (Adult High School and HS 21+)